guidance-guarantee-programme/pension_guidance/content/know_your_pension_type.md

 The most you can currently get from the basic State Pension is £113.10 per week.
 You don’t normally get it automatically - you have to [claim the State Pension](https://www.gov.uk/state-pension/how-to-claim).

 If you reach State Pension age on or after 6 April 2016 you’ll get the [new State Pension](https://www.gov.uk/new-state-pension).

+##How much you get from each pension type

+For most defined contribution pensions, how much you get depends on:

+- the amount you’ve paid in
+- the length of time the money’s invested
+- how well the pension fund’s investments have done

+For defined benefit pensions, how much you get depends on:

+- the number of years you’ve worked for the employer
+- your salary (this could be your final salary or your average salary across your career with the employer)
+- a formula used by your employer to calculate your retirement income

+##When you can take your pension money

+You don’t have to retire to take money from your pension.
+You can normally start doing this from the age of 55.

+This is when you can [choose how you take your money](/articles/what-you-can-do-with-your-pension-pot) to help provide you with an income throughout your retirement.